Alexander is a professional engineer who specializes in the construction of affordable houses and structures using recycled materials.

 Each space will have to be separated by walls.
 These are not just any walls, like concrete walls in a brick and mortar house, but are walls that are perfectly layered and insulated to provide the same features as any other wall.
 Want to know how?

-Well, to make things simple, it would be best to divide it into sections.
 There are three important steps when it comes to building the perfect interior wall in a container home.
-They include:
+They are:

 You will need professionals to do the framing as you will need to consider other factors beyond just placing a coat of paint on the walls.
 You will have to think about the electrical wiring, the insulation, switches around the house, and outlets.

 The process begins by filling in corrugation inserts.
 This is optional as some prefer to just start with horizontal or vertical framing over the sheets.
 After that, they use a foam spray to completely cover the corrugated slots of the sheet.